jonesdeini/testing_talk/talk.md

+# I can haz good code?
+* Code isn’t good when it’s tested, DRY, or SOLID.
+Code is good when it works and we can work with it.
+When our teammates can understand our code quickly, respond to change, and are relaxed and happy, we’re writing good code.
+* Slow or brittle tests make code harder to change.
+We have to be careful about writing the correct tests and the correct amount of tests.
+* Test-driven development helps us understand code because we state the reason for each line of application code in the test.
+It also makes us happy by providing a clear process for working.
+* An automated test suite helps us change code because we have an early warning system when we break an existing component.
+It is fun to work with because we’re more confident and less fearful

 # Lofty Goals
 * Any change of the logic of the application should be driven by a failed test
 * A test should be as close as possible to the assoicated code